sauce-archives/appium-python-example/README.md

 # appium-python-example

 To be able to run this test you need to have <a href="https://www.python.org/downloads/" target="blank">Python</a> installed on your computer.
-You need also to install Selenium and <a href="https://pypi.python.org/pypi/selenium" target="blank">Selenium</a> and <a href="https://github.com/appium/python-client" target="blank">Appium-Python-Client</a>:
+You need also to install <a href="https://pypi.python.org/pypi/selenium" target="blank">Selenium</a> and <a href="https://github.com/appium/python-client" target="blank">Appium-Python-Client</a>:

 `pip3 install -U selenium`